 Complete a Free Case Evaluation form now

 How can my family recover damages for nursing home abuse-related damages?

 If your loved one suffered an injury or died because of nursing home negligence, your lawsuit may recover damages for:

 Recoverable damages in nursing home abuse cases often differ from other personal injury cases.
 Victims are older and not working, for example, and so usually do not seek compensation for lost wages.
 Our Miami nursing home abuse lawyers will calculate a fair amount of damages for your case.

 Neglecting or abusing vulnerable people unable to defend themselves is one of the most despicable things a caregiver can do.
-The Law Firm of Anidjar & Levine has extensive knowledge in the field of nursing home neglect and abuse.
+The Law Offices of Anidjar & Levine has extensive knowledge in the field of nursing home neglect and abuse.
 We will use that knowledge to fight for your rights.
 For more information on filing a nursing home abuse claim, contact a nursing home abuse attorney at our firm by calling 800-747-3733.